Alex-Werner/SkyBitcoinBinaryTrading/README.md

 Changelog
 =========================
+V0.2.0b (08/04/2014):
+- Added Cexio api.
+- Added witch between echange you want to use (work still needed on that part)

 V0.2.0a (07/04/2014):
+- Rewrote from scratch
 - Added API connected with BTC-E. See "How To Use" for usable methods.
+- Added basic pattern

 V0.1 : The v0.1 was some workaround.
 I'm currently re-writing the soft, preparing a v0.2. v0.1 :